nikkhn/service-scaffold-golang/README.md

 ```

 ### Configuration
+TODO: storing a password in env var is a bad idea.
+Maybe move secrets to a config file?

 The connection to a Cassandra cluster can be configured by setting the following env variables:
 * `CASSANDRA_KEYSPACE` the default keyspace to use.
 * `CASSANDRA_HOST` the host to connect to (TODO: this should be multiple hosts).
 * `CASSANDRA_USERNAME` for password based authentication.
 * `CASSANDRA_PASSWORD` for password based authentication.
 * `CASSANDRA_CQL_PORT` = 9042

 ### API (WIP)
 Public methods.
 WIP.